AV190/Blockchain-Based-Credit-Card-Fraud-Detection/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory(frontend), you can run:

 ### `npm start`